souzatharsis/open-quant-live-book/CONTRIBUTING.md

 ### Step 3: Submit pull request

 One of our admins will review your pull request and build the book.
-The output files (html for the ebook) will be available under the directory _book, also automatically available at www.ebook.openquants.com.
+The output files (html for the ebook) will be available under the directory _book.
+It will also be automatically available at www.ebook.openquants.com.

 ## If you want to build the book yourself before submitting a pull request